conan-io/docs/tutorial/creating_packages/define_package_information.rst

 ------------------------------------------------

-Besides what we already learned to do in the ``package_info()`` method there are also other typical use cases, like for examples:
+Besides what we already learned to do in the ``package_info()`` method there are also other typical use cases, for example:

 - Define information for consumers depending on settings or options
-- Customizing certain the information that generators produce for consumers, things like the target names for CMake or the generated files names for pkg-config
+- Customizing certain information that generators produce for consumers, things like the target names for CMake or the generated files names for pkg-config
 - Propagating configuration values to consumers
 - Propagating environment information to consumers
+- Define components for Conan packages that provide multiple libraries

 Let's see some of those.
 First, clone the project sources again.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: